Power Control in Cell-Free Massive MIMO Networks for UAVs URLLC under the Finite Blocklength Regime: System Model

 where the first term is the desired signal of user $u$ at AP $a$, the second term is the corresponding interference term on the signal of user $u$, and the third term accounts for the AWGN.
-Every AP $a$ decodes the received vector for only the set of its served users, i.e. $\forall u \in \mathbb{U}_a$, by multiplying the received signal in (\ref{eq:eq-3}) by the uplink receive combining vector, $\boldsymbol{f}_{u,a}$ to obtain an estimate of the corresponding uplink data symbol, $\hat{s}_{u,a}^{ul}[n]$, based on the local knowledge of AP $a$ as follows
+Every AP $a$ decodes the received vector for only the set of its served users, i.e. $\forall u \in \mathbb{U}_a$, by multiplying the received signal in (\ref{eq:eq-3}) by the uplink receive combining vector, $\boldsymbol{f}_{u,a}$ to obtain an estimate of the corresponding uplink data symbol, $\hat{s}_{u,a}^{ul}$, based on the local knowledge of AP $a$ as follows

-Then, every AP $a$ sends the estimated $\hat{s}_{u,a}^{ul}[n] \forall u \in \mathbb{U}_a$ to the CPU which can calculate the final estimate of the uplink symbol $\hat{s}_{u}[n]$ for every user $u \in \mathbb{U}$ as follows
+Then, every AP $a$ sends the estimated $\hat{s}_{u,a}^{ul} \forall u \in \mathbb{U}_a$ to the CPU which can calculate the final estimate of the uplink symbol $\hat{s}_{u}$ for every user $u \in \mathbb{U}$ as follows

-where the cumulative desired signal at the CPU level is represented by the first term, the cumulative interference at the CPU level is represented by the second term, and the total AWGN at the CPU level is represented by the third term in (\ref{eq:eq-4_2}).
+where the cumulative desired signal at the CPU is represented by the first term, the cumulative interference at the CPU is represented by the third term, and the total AWGN at the CPU is represented by the second term in (\ref{eq:eq-4_2}).